Extensions of the constant family of Harish-Chandra pairs of $SL_2(\mathbb{R})$: Some properties of extensions

 \begin{proof} We first note that

 The proof is similar to the proof of Lemma 6.4 in \cite{MR3942563}. \end{proof}

-\begin{remark} The family of commutative $\C[x]$-algebras $\mathcal{Z}(\l(0))$ has a canonical subspace (which is a free rank one $\C[x]$-module) consisting of all elements of $\mathcal{Z}(\l(0))$ that are of degree two in the sense of PBW-filtration and act on the trivial $\mathcal{U}(\l(0))$-module $\C[x]$ by zero.
-This subspace, known as the Casimir subfamily of $\mathcal{Z}(\l(0))$ has $\Omega_{n}$ as its basis.
-The basis and hence $\Omega_{n}$ is unique up to a nonzero complex multiplicative constant. \end{remark}
+\begin{rem} The family of commutative $\C[x]$-algebras $\mathcal{Z}(\l(n))$ has a canonical subspace (which is a free rank one $\C[x]$-module) consisting of all elements of $\mathcal{Z}(\l(n))$ that are of degree two in the sense of PBW-filtration and act on the trivial $\mathcal{U}(\l(n))$-module $\C[x]$ by zero.
+This subspace, known as the Casimir subfamily of $\mathcal{Z}(\l(n))$, has $\Omega_{n}$ as its basis.
+The basis and hence $\Omega_{n}$ is unique up to a nonzero complex multiplicative constant. \end{rem}